-The City of Ann Arbor’s winter road maintenance objective is to provide surfaces that are safe to use at reasonable speeds.
-This does not always mean surfaces are cleared to bare pavement.
+The City of Ann Arbor's winter road maintenance goal is to provide surfaces that are safe to use at reasonable speeds.
+Public Works is mindful of the environmental impact of overuse of salt and therefore does not treat to bare pavement.

 - Trunk line: defined by state and federal law; takes priority for snow control/removal; serves vital role in transportation and connect to highways.